Kasner bounces and fluctuating collapse inside hairy black holes with charged matter

-\item The final Kasner exponent $p_1 \in (0,1)$ in Theorem~\ref{thm.intro} is related to $| \sin( \omega_0\ep^{-2}+O(\log(\ep^{-1})))|$, but we restrict $\ep$ so that $p_1$ is bounded away from $0$ and $1$, so there is no overlap (by our assumptions) with any of the Kasner exponents obtained in Theorem~\ref{violent.thm} where $|p_1-1| \lesssim \ep^2$. \item As a consequence, the collapse in Theorem~\ref{thm.intro} is \emph{not violent} but instead rapidly fluctuating in $\ep$: one can easily see that $\mathcal{K}$ blows up at a rate $r^{-q}$ where $q$ depends on $\sin( \omega_0 \cdot \ep^{-2}+O(\log(\ep^{-1})))$.
+\item The final Kasner exponent $p_1 \in (0,1)$ in Theorem~\ref{thm.intro} is related to $| \sin( \omega_0\ep^{-2}+O(\log(\ep^{-1})))|$, but we restrict $\ep$ so that $p_1$ is bounded away from $0$ and $1$, so there is no overlap (by our assumptions) with any of the Kasner exponents obtained in Theorem~\ref{violent.thm} where $|p_1-1| \lesssim \ep^2$. \item As a consequence, the collapse in Theorem~\ref{thm.intro} is \emph{not violent} but instead rapidly fluctuating in $\ep$: one can easily see that $\mathcal{K}$ blows up at a rate $r^{-q}$, where $q$ depends on $\sin( \omega_0 \cdot \ep^{-2}+O(\log(\ep^{-1})))$.

-\item There is no Kasner inversion in the $q_0=0$ setting: in fact, in Theorem~\ref{violent.thm} one proves that the final exponent $p_1 \in (0,1)$, so there is no mechanism triggering a Kasner inversion.
-In contrast, in Theorem~\ref{thm.intro}, in the regimes where $|\sin( \omega_0 \cdot \ep^{-2} + O(\log (\epsilon^{-1})))|$ is too small, a Kasner regime with $p_1 < 0$ forms, which is unstable, and ultimately disappears under Kasner inversion, giving rise to a second Kasner regime with $p_1 \in (0,1)$. \end{enumerate}
+\item There is no Kasner bounce in the $q_0=0$ setting: in fact, in Theorem~\ref{violent.thm} one proves that the final exponent $p_1$ lies in $(0,1)$, so there is no mechanism triggering a Kasner bounce.
+In contrast, in Theorem~\ref{thm.intro}, in the regimes where $|\sin( \omega_0 \cdot \ep^{-2} + O(\log (\epsilon^{-1})))|$ is too small, a Kasner regime with $\acute{p}_1 < 0$ forms, which is unstable, and ultimately disappears under Kasner bounce, giving rise to a second Kasner regime with $p_1 \in (0,1)$. \end{enumerate}